Use this when the website, booking rules, POS products, labels, email, SEO pages, and conversion tracking no longer match.

 What we mean by marketing software

-For us, marketing software is not a dashboard with slogans.
+For us, marketing software is not a screen full of slogans.
 It is the layer that keeps customer-facing pages and operator-facing rules together: booking rules, product data, CMS fields, Google structure, campaign landing pages, and lead tracking.

 For owners who need website updates, booking rules, Clover POS commerce, and SEO pages to follow the same operating standard.